sjjhsjjh/blender-driver/documents/backlog.md

     -   Get rid of the logging.

--   Boost phases to a property of the custom TestCase subclass.

--   Boost elapsed time between ticks to be in the custom TestCase subclass.
+-   Move the classes out of the unittest application into a sub-directory, and move the unit tests themselves into a sub-sub-directory probably.

 -   Uplift timing analysis to be a class, and to have an option for whether to retain the whole list or just increment on every record.